 We’re making sure that all of our content published after 23 September 2018 is accessible which includes

-- ensuring that all images and figures have a description
+- ensuring that all images, figures and tables have a description

 - all documents have a meaningful title

 - figures and images appear where they should in the document